Crows Nest store now open from Friday to Tuesday, 10am till 6pm.

 KAI — A Century of Seki Blade-Making, Worldwide

 KAI Corporation (貝印), founded in Seki in 1908, is the world's largest Japanese knife manufacturer and the company behind Shun (旬) and Seki Magoroku.
 For many knife users around the world, a Shun or a Seki Magoroku was their very first real Japanese knife — a gateway that opened the door to an entire world of Japanese blade craft.
-Now in its fourth generation under Hiroaki Endo, KAI operates globally from Seki City, combining over a century of blade-making heritage with modern manufacturing at scale.
+Now in its fourth generation under Hiroaki Endo, KAI acquired various brands like Zero Tolerance and Kershaw and operates globally from Tokyo, combining over a century of blade-making heritage with modern manufacturing at scale.

 Read more